 Graduate students in the Department of Molecular and Cellular Biology (MCB) are members of an interdepartmental and interdisciplinary training program called Molecules, Cells, and Organisms (MCO).
 MCO’s unique approach to the biological sciences PhD cultivates versatility as well as depth of expertise by exposing its students to the full spectrum of modern biology.
 The MCO PhD training program features an unparalleled range of research areas within the biological sciences, including biochemistry, biophysics, cellular biology, chemical and structural biology, computational biology, developmental biology, engineering, evolutionary biology, genetics, genomics, microbiology, molecular biology, neurobiology, physical biology, stem cell biology, and systems biology.
-The program contains an unusually diverse group of outstanding scientists, involving faculty from MCB as well as the departments of Chemistry and Chemical Biology; Organismic and Evolutionary Biology; Stem Cell and Regenerative Biology, Physics, and the School of Engineering and Applied Sciences.
+The program contains an unusually diverse group of outstanding scientists, involving faculty from MCB as well as the departments of Chemistry and Chemical Biology, Organismic and Evolutionary Biology, Stem Cell and Regenerative Biology, Physics, and the School of Engineering and Applied Sciences.
 Program faculty and students are also members in specialized initiatives and centers, including, the Microbial Sciences Initiative, Quantitative Biology, the Center for Brain Science, Cellular Dynamics, Origins of Life initiative, and Engineering and Physical Biology.

 The program’s mission to advance biological research beyond traditional boundaries is motivated by a passion for discovery and is supported by innovative research centers and state-of-the-art facilities on Harvard’s Cambridge campus.
 It is this interdisciplinary and collaborative culture, motivated by a passion for scientific discovery that makes the MCO Program an exciting place to study the unsolved questions in biology.
 Graduate students are trained to be the next generation of life scientists: creative, independent, and productive researchers working in academia, medicine, industry, law, business, or the non-profit sector.